Fans and polytopes in tilting theory I: Foundations: Acknowledgments

 \section{Acknowledgments}

+T.A is supported by JSPS Grants-in-Aid for Scientific Research JP19J11408.
 A.H is supported by JSPS Grant-in-Aid for Scientists Research (C) 20K03513.
 O.I is supported by JSPS Grant-in-Aid for Scientific Research (B) 16H03923, (C) 18K3209 and (S) 15H05738.
 R.K is supported by JSPS Grant-in-Aid for Young Scientists (B) 17K14169.
 Y.M is supported by Grant-in-Aid for Scientific Research (C) 20K03539.
 Y.M would like to thank Haruhisa Enomoto and Hiroyuki Minamoto for helpful discussions